Learning Causal Representations from General Environments: Identifiability and Intrinsic Ambiguity: Identifiability of linear causal models from general environments

 To obtain our identifiability result, the main assumption we need to make is the non-degeneracy of the weights at each node: \begin{assumption} For each node $i\in[d]$ of $\G$, we have $\mathrm{aff}\left(\vw_{k}(i):k\in[K]\right) = \R^{\absx{\pa_{\G}(i)}}$ where $\mathrm{aff}(\cdot)$ denotes the affine hull.
 Equivalently, the weights $\vw_{k}(i), k=1,2,\cdots,K$ do not lie in a $\left(\absx{\pa_{\G}(i)}-1\right)$-dimensional hyperplane of $\R^{\absx{\pa_{\G}(i)}}$. \end{assumption}

 This assumption is quite mild since it only requires the weight vectors to be in general positions, and it holds with probability $1$ if the weights at each node are sampled from continuous distributions.
-Moreover, we can show that it is equivalent to the following assumption on the matrices $\mB_k$ (see \Cref{lemma:assumptions-equiv}).
+Moreover, as shown in \Cref{lemma:assumptions-equiv}, it is equivalent to the following assumption.

 \begin{assumption}[Node-level non-degeneracy] We say that the matrices $\left\{\mB_k\right\}_{k=1}^K$ are node-level non-degenerate if for all node $i \in [d]$, we have $\dim\spanl{(\mB_k)_i: k\in[K]} = \absx{\pa_{\G}(i)}+1$, where $(\mB_k)_i$ is the $i$-th row of $\mB_k$. \end{assumption}